magento/architecture/design-documents/frontend/server-side-rendering.md

 # Server-Side Rendering (SSR)

+_This document refers to SSR in the context of a React web application (e.g., PWA).
+The concept of SSR does not apply to native apps._

+_SSR belongs to the BFF layer of [service isolation](https://github.com/magento/architecture/tree/master/design-documents/service-isolation)._

 SSR can be a challenge to implement correctly, but the benefits have the potential to provide the unparalleled performance you seek to decrease bounce rate and drive more business.

 ## Pros